suzubu/infinite-image-gallery/README.md

-# 🖼️ Infinite Image Gallery - Draggable!
+# 🖼️ Infinite Image Gallery Feature

 > A scrollable, draggable image grid with inertia, grid virtualization, and interactive expansion.
 Built with vanilla JavaScript, GSAP, and SplitType.